 Since LBM is used with Wi-Fi and GPS signals to locate the user, this marketing method becomes a sensitive point that we do not want to ignore: privacy.
 Users should give apps permission to use their location but are not always aware of the scope of the privileges.
 It is therefore essential to find the balance with LBM.
 A balance between the perfect form of custom-made marketing and a tool that threatens to scare your target audience with too personalized content.

-5. Key Opinion Leaders
+5. China KOL – Key Opinion Leaders

 If a brand message does not succeed, it may have several causes.
 One of them is the originality and authenticity of the content.
 Many marketers, for example, notice that the target group is increasingly affected by fake company values.
 In 2018, there is, therefore, a definitive turnaround: All online marketing expressions must be authentic.
 A realistic representation of reality will be rewarded with the user’s appreciation.

 The success of influencer marketing cannot be separated from this development.
 But the deployment of influencers is nothing new, right?
-Nevertheless, 2018 is described as the year of the rise of the influence.
+Nevertheless, 2018 is described as the year of the rise of influence.
 This has everything to do with a shift in brand campaigns, where the emphasis on relevance and authenticity has come to lie.
 Where brands competed for the largest key opinion leaders (KOL) until recently, the ball is now in the court of the micro KOL.
 An influencer with millions of followers gives no guarantee.
-The use of a micro KOL with less, but for your brand relevant followers, is much more effective, on the other hand.
+The use of a micro KOL with less, but for your brand, relevant followers, is much more effective, on the other hand.

 6. Direct interaction with your customer

-Contact between company and consumer should be quicker, more direct and more accessible.
+Contact between company and consumer should be quicker, more direct, and more accessible.
 Direct chat contact is therefore also next year one of the trends that will develop further.
 The most obvious platform is WeChat, with over a massive 900 million users daily.
 And by far the most popular social media app in China.
 So it is not surprising that more and more companies are considering using WeChat, for example, community management or other forms of communication with customers.
-After all, the customer is online anytime, anywhere and expects the same for the company of whom the customer has purchased products or services.
+After all, the customer is online anytime, anywhere and expects the same from the company of whom the customer has purchased products or services.

 - Chat Bots

 The direct communication style of social media like WeChat also creates high expectations: faster response times and the possibility to really enter the conversation with a company.
-With chat bots, we see a direct and fast, but automated alternative.
-Chat bot software simulates human conversation and monitors sustainable customer relationships.
-Although an automatic reaction is generated, the bot remains personal, polite and always available.
+With chatbots, we see a direct and fast, but automated alternative.
+Chatbot software simulates human conversation and monitors sustainable customer relationships.
+Although an automatic reaction is generated, the bot remains personal, polite, and always available.
 Chatbots are attracted to companies with large amounts of customers because one-to-one interaction remains possible.

 7. Account based Marketing

 In 2017, we saw that B2B companies are increasingly being forced to choose a data-driven approach.
 In this way, they gathered valuable knowledge and insights into the behavior of the target audience.
 The meticulous and creative linking of data to content has made the latter more relevant and more valuable to the recipient.
-In 2018, therefore, account based marketing (ABM) is an excellent opportunity to transform personalization on the internet into truly relevant leads.
+In 2018, therefore, account-based marketing (ABM) is an excellent opportunity to transform personalization on the internet into truly relevant leads.
 This requires close cooperation between the sales and marketing departments within your company.

-In account based marketing, you identify your potential customers or clients according to their background in specific industries or companies.
+In account-based marketing, you identify your potential customers or clients according to their background in specific industries or companies.
 This identification allows you to customize and adjust all your online campaigns to the individual level.
 For example, easily optimize your website for potential customers.
 This way you make sure that when your prospect is on your website, the site adapts directly to this particular user.
-That is, a custom-made website header, a personalized introduction and conclusion, and a title or headline specified on this visitor’s branch.
+That is a custom-made website header, a personalized introduction and conclusion, and a title or headline specified on this visitor’s branch.
 Including the recognizable logo of course.